zhezhouzz/underapproximation_type/README.md

   + the definition of the type denotation has the form `{ n; bst; st }⟦ τ ⟧` instead of `⟦ τ ⟧`, where `(n, bst)` is the state of the bound variables, `st` is the state of the free variables.
   + the definition of the type denotation under the type context has the form `{ st }⟦ τ ⟧{ Γ }` instead of `⟦ τ ⟧{ Γ }`, where `st` is the state of the free variables.
 Here we ommit the bound state `(n, bst)` thus all types in the type context are locally closed (see locally nameless repsentation).
 - In the formalization, our coverage typing rules additionally require that the all branches of a pattern matching expression are type safe in the basic type system (they may not be consistent with the coverage type we want to check).
 We didn't mentioned it in the original paper, however, we will fix it in the second round submission.
+- To the sake of convenience of proof, we split a single typing rules into different cases (then we can prove these cases separately dyring the induction proof).
+For exmaple, the rule `TLetE` in the figure 13 (in the supplementary materials) is split as `UT_Lete_base` and `UT_Lete_arr` in our proof.

 ## Appendix: Building Cobalt from Source (Optional)